j4cc0/openvas-scripts/README.md

 	./create_target.sh

 Next, hop over to the webinterface (https://127.0.0.1:9392) and log in.
 Check if portlist and target are created.
-Inspect `openvas-feedsync.sh` as it contains fix-ups that might not be needed anymore.
+After that, inspect `openvas-feedsync.sh` as it contains fix-ups that might not be needed anymore.
 Then run

 	./openvas-feedsync.sh